steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 These options are used to specify formatting that Mdfmt should apply to Markdown files targeted by the path that is passed on the command line.

 #### 5.3.1.
+Environment

+- Long name: **`--environment`**
+- Short name: **`-e`**
+- Type: string
+- Description: Optional environment name affecting configuration.
+When specified, Mdfmt looks for a file named, `mdfmt.{environment}.json`, where `{environment}` is replaced by the value passed to this option.
+When omitted, Mdfmt looks for a file named `.mdfmt`.
+Directory location: Mdfmt first looks in the directory of the target path, then in the parent directory if any, then in ancestor directories, until found.
+If not found, Mdfmt still runs, just without configuration file input.
+Explicit formatting from command line overrides formatting from configuration file.
+- Values: Use a string with characters that are valid to use as part of file names in your operating system's file system.
+- Defult: `null`.
+If this option is omitted, Mdfmt looks for a configuration file named `.mdfmt`.

+#### 5.3.2.
 Flavor

 - Long name: **`--flavor`**
 - Short name: **`-f`**
 - Type: enumeration
 - Description: Sets the [slugification](./Glossary.md#slugification) algorithm used to convert headings to link destinations.
 This affects in-document links both in the body and in the table of contents of the document.
+Dependency: If the value of the `--toc-threshold, -t` option > 0, then this `--flavor, -f` option is required, to inform the flavor of TOC link destinations.
 - Values:
   - `Common` - Use a common slugification algorithm that works on multiple platforms including GitHub and VS Code Markdown preview.
   - `Azure` - Use a slugification algorithm that works in Azure DevOps Wiki.